nikiwlan/BA-Deepfake-Detection-Utils/LipForensics/README.md

 # LipForensics

-This directory contains supplementary scripts and results for the evaluation of the RealForensics model.
+This directory contains additional scripts and step-by-step instructions for evaluating the LipForensics model.
-The results presented in my bachelor thesis can be recreated or tested on additional datasets using the provided scripts.

 ## Setup